 When they begin to laugh about family memories or tell stories about relatives, I just smile at the right time.
 I do not belong.
 When I go to ‘La Cancha’ our market place, children stare at me.
 I had a man visiting us from the States tell me when we were there, “This is weird, we are the only white people in sight.’

-It gets old being a stranger.
-It is hard to not be in the group.
+It gets old being a stranger, never being in the group.
 It isn’t fun to always be noticed.

-2. It’s lonely.
-And your friends and family from the States have forgotten you.
+2. It’s lonely. your friends and family from the States have in many ways forgotten you.